 |

-THE TIMEZONE WATCH SCHOOL Watch Glossary AUTOMATIC WINDING
+THE TIMEZONE WATCH SCHOOL Watch Glossary AUTOMATIC WINDING In the second photograph, a typical contemporary

 automatic winding system is shown with the central rotor removed.
 This is a ETA caliaber 2842.
 Identified parts include (1) the opening for the winding stem.
 (2) The

 crown wheel (which transfers power from the winding stem to the ratchet wheel, arbor, and mainspring during hand winding).
-(3) The ratchet wheel (on top of the barrel and attached to the arbor and mainspring at the center of the barrel). (
+(3) The ratchet wheel (on top of the barrel and attached to the arbor Because the ratchet wheel must always wind the mainspring in one direction (counterclockwise in the view at left), the twin click-wheels convert

 rotation of the central rotor in either direction into power that will wind the mainspring.
 To see a schematic of this winding train and understand how the twin click-wheels work, please |